skylerfutrell/live-clock/README.md

 License:

 This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it.

-                Copyright (c) [2024] [Skyler Futrell]
+[LICENSE](https://github.com/skylerfutrell/live-clock/blob/main/LICENSE)

 🔗 Connect With Me: